sait-lab/learn-git/git-branching.md

 $ git merge iss53
 ```

 This looks a bit different than the `hotfix` merge you did earlier.
 In this case, your development history has diverged from some older point.
-Because the commit on the branch you’re on isn’t a direct ancestor of the branch you’re merging in, Git has to do some work.
+Because the commit on the branch you're on isn't a direct ancestor of the branch you're merging in, Git has to do some work.
 In this case, Git does a simple three-way merge, using the two snapshots pointed to by the branch tips and the common ancestor of the two.

 ![basic-merging-1](./git-branching.assets/basic-merging-1.png)